Update (September 2017): There are new thoughts and photos about Kodak Vision3 250D here.

 Total costs | 230 NT$ (~6.80 €) | 310 NT$ (~9.20 €) |

-I used two rolls of film in two different cameras (Olympus 35DC and Minolta Dynax 505si super) for this test.
-I took the photos mostly on sunny days, but some of them were taken on cloudy and rainy days.
+For this test, I used two rolls of film in two different cameras (Olympus 35DC and Minolta Dynax 505si Super).
+Most of the photos were taken on sunny days, with a few captured on cloudy or rainy days.

-I already published some more photos in an earlier post here.
+I previously shared some additional photos in an earlier post, which you can view here.

-The results are quite nice.
-The film is very fine grained, and when exposed properly, the grain is hardly visible.
-But if it is underexposed then the grain is very prominent.
+The results were quite pleasing.
+The film is very fine-grained, and when exposed correctly, the grain is hardly noticeable.
+However, if underexposed, the grain becomes much more prominent.

-In my case there were unfortunately some drawbacks using this film.
-I am not sure what the reasons for some of the failures were.
+Unfortunately, there were some drawbacks with this film.
+I’m not entirely sure what caused some of these issues.

-Another slightly annoying thing is, that the company is a bit stingy and packs just enough film for 36 exposures into the roll.
-But the problem is, that it is very difficult to get all 36 exposures.
-Usually the first two or three frames are lost when loading the film.
+Another slight annoyance is that the company packs just enough film for 36 exposures, but it’s challenging to get all 36 usable shots.
+Typically, the first two or three frames are lost during film loading.

 Pros